General Information and Public Access

 The District facilities allow access by disabled persons.
 Handicapped parking spaces are available at the front and rear entrance of the District office.
 Citizens in need of assistance in accessing meetings of the Board of Directors or Appraisal Review Board are encouraged to contact the taxpayer liaison officer in advance so they may be assisted.

-Citizens who do not speak English or are hearing impaired are encouraged to contact the taxpayer liaison officer in advance so that arrangements can be made to provide a professional interpreter.
+Property owners who may need assistance, such as a sign language interpreter or language interpreter, are requested to contact the Taxpayer Liaison Officer 72 hours prior to the hearing so appropriate arrangements can be made.
 The taxpayer liaison officer shall respond to all requests for a professional interpreter if time permits.
 When time does not permit the scheduling and attendance of an interpreter, the liaison officer will make every effort to fully assist the citizen to properly convey his communication to the board.
+Smith County Appraisal District employs at least four employees who speak fluent Spanish.

 Written complaints that involve issues that are within the authority of the Board of Directors are to be considered by the board or its designee.
-Until such time as written complaints are resolved or a final determination is established, the Board of Directors shall periodically report the status of such complaints to the parties.
+Until such time as written complaints are resolved or a final determination is established, the taxpayer liaison officer will periodically report the status of such complaints to the parties.
+For information about submitting a comment, suggestion or complaint, go to Comments & Complaints section.

 Appraisal Review Board

 The Appraisal Review Board (ARB) by law is responsible for hearing and resolving protests from property owners concerning appraisal of their properties.
-The ARB members are by statue not employees of the Appraisal District, including the Board of Directors.
-They typically are county property owners selected by the Board of Directors to serve two year terms.
+The ARB members are by statute not employees of the Appraisal District, including the Board of Directors.
+They typically are county property owners appointed by the local administrative district judge to serve two year terms.